EdiBERT, a generative model for image editing: Implementation details

 \subsubsection{Image compositing.}

-We set the number of epochs to 2, collage frequency to 4 per epoch, top-k sampling to 100, dilation to 1.
+We set the number of epochs to 2, collage frequency to 4 per epoch, top-k sampling to 100, dilation to 1, and number of optimization steps to 200.
 We apply a gaussian filter on the mask for the periodic image collage.
 Contrarily to inpainting, we do not randomize such that EdiBERT samples stay closer to the original sequence.